Chittu13/Learn_Python/File_open/FileOpen.md

 ```

+# Program to write in a file using Append
-### "a" - Append - will append to the end of the file
+ -  "a" - Append - will append to the end of the file
-### "w" - Write - will overwrite any existing content
+ -  "w" - Write - will overwrite any existing content

 ```python
 f=open("name.txt",'a')